 … But only internally so I don’t get odd looks.
 (Okay, honestly, when do I not get odd looks?)

 In other news, Christmas is right around the metaphorical corner!
-What are you guys asking for?
-(And if you don’t celebrate Christmas, at least you can enjoy this.)
+If you celebrate, what are you guys asking for?
+(And if you celebrate Hanukkah instead, at least you can enjoy this.)